MattMartin1919/domain_info_api/readme.md

-# Welcome to the DomainDataApi!
+# Welcome to the DomainScraper!

 ## What this tool does:
-Check any domain for technologies being used, dns entries, social media links, financial information (if available) and the vertical cassification.
+Currently this tool checks any domain for technologies being used and social media links.
+WIP: dns entries, financial information (if available) and the vertical cassification.

 ## How to run:
 ### Docker: